Bira/octopus-carnival/_drafts/lphr-scene-05.md

 # Intro

 Our last scene was the first half of a small dungeon delve.
-The party arrived at the Fair Fortune Livery after some shopping, negotiated with the small grimble community living in its ruined basement, and learned of "foul demons" inhabiting a "cursed land" next door to them.
+The party arrived at the Fair Fortune Livery after some shopping, negotiated with the small grimple community living in its ruined basement, and learned of "foul demons" inhabiting a "cursed land" next door to them.